UltrAlpha Price Up 23.3% Over Last 7 Days (UAT)

-UltrAlpha (UAT) traded 6.9% higher against the US dollar during the 24 hour period ending at 0:00 AM E.T. on September 28th.
-Over the last seven days, UltrAlpha has traded up 23.3% against the US dollar.
-One UltrAlpha coin can currently be purchased for approximately $0.0585 or 0.00000299 BTC on popular exchanges.
-UltrAlpha has a market cap of $9.25 million and $52,694.00 worth of UltrAlpha was traded on exchanges in the last day.
+UltrAlpha (UAT) traded up 6.9% against the US dollar during the 1 day period ending at 0:00 AM ET on September 29th.
+One UltrAlpha coin can now be bought for approximately $0.0585 or 0.00000301 BTC on popular exchanges.
+Over the last seven days, UltrAlpha has traded 23.3% higher against the US dollar.
+UltrAlpha has a market cap of $9.25 million and $52,694.00 worth of UltrAlpha was traded on exchanges in the last 24 hours.

 - OmniaVerse (OMNIA) traded up 5.2% against the dollar and now trades at $0.0055 or 0.00000028 BTC.